Submissions

 General Requirements

-• Authors should ensure the accuracy of the quotes, charts, tables and maps.
+Authors must ensure the accuracy of citations, graphs, tables, and maps.

-• Spelling can vary according to national usage, but should be internally consistent.
+Spelling may vary according to national usage but must be internally consistent.

-• Keywords are very important for search engine positioning.
-To achieve a better dissemination of the work, please make sure your keywords are clear and precise.
+Keywords are very important for search engine ranking.
+To achieve better dissemination of your work, ensure that your keywords are clear and precise.

-• All images, graphics and tables must be accompanied by a title and a source.
+All images, graphs, and tables must be accompanied by a title and a source.

-• All images, graphs and tables should be placed where they will appear in the text.
+All images, graphs, and tables must be placed where they are to appear in the text.

 a) Colored fonts and backgrounds.